RPC2/DRL_paper_summary/README.md

 # Summary of key papers in Deep Reinforcement Learning

 This repository contains the summaries of key papers in deep reinforcement learning listed in OpenAI [Spinning Up](https://spinningup.openai.com/en/latest/index.html).
 The summaries aim to provide a high-level overview of each paper, listing out the key problems the authors tried to solve and the main contributions / algorithms proposed.

-Readers are encouraged to read the original papers if they are interested in digging more into any specific paper.
+This list is well organized so that the former papers serve as prerequisites for the later ones.
+Readers are encouraged to read the original papers if they are interested in digging more into any specific details.